Debrah223/LibraryManagementSystem/README.md

     {
     "error": "You have already checked out this book" }
-    Create an endpoint to allow users to return checked-out books.
+    Created an endpoint to allow users to return checked-out books.
     PUT http://127.0.0.1:8000/api/return/2/
     Once a book is returned, increase the number of available copies.
     Log the date when the user checked out and returned each book.